 Related Post: A Complete Guide On How To Engrave Jewelry

-How to laser etch black titanium
+How to laser etch titanium with a Fiber Laser

 The laser etching technology has given jewelers a chance to add personal messages, symbols, names, and images in both the exterior and interior of a titanium ring.
 The messages often bear a dark grey hue if the metal has a light grey color and light gray hue if etching on black titanium.

 In most instances, the engraving is applied on the inside of the ring to keep the message both hidden and close.
-Compared to other marking techniques, laser marking is an advanced technology that ensures high-repeatability, non-contact working, high automation, and high flexibility.
+Compared to other marking techniques, fiber laser marking is an advanced technology that ensures high-repeatability, non-contact working, high automation, and high flexibility.

-Laser etching essentially melts the surface of the material using a laser beam.
+Fiber Laser etching essentially melts the surface of the material using a laser beam.
 As soon as the material re-solidifies, the visible markings applied will become visible.

-Requirements to laser etch black titanium
+Requirements to laser etch titanium with a Fiber Laser

 As mentioned before, titanium is a great material for making rings.
 Whether you are looking for a wedding band, engagement ring, or a casual beauty ring, this metal never disappoints.
 If you have a knack for the laser, perhaps you can experiment with titanium.
 Here are some of the things you’ll need:

-- A laser machine: as is the case with other laser etching projects, you need a quality laser machine.
+- A fiber laser machine: as is the case with other laser etching projects, you need a quality laser machine.
 Since the markings don’t run deep, a low-power laser will get the job done.
 As a rule of thumb, choose a Fiber Laser with a power rating of at least 30W.
 Anything less than that may leave an unpleasant shadow on your result.

 The laser engraving process